cooljasonmelton/my-actual-task-app/README.md

 - **Priority-Driven Workflow** – Toggle the star to mark a task as urgent.
 The UI sorts by priority and reflects the change instantly while the backend keeps everything in sync.
 - **Rich Status Buckets** – Tasks flow between `next`, `dates`, `ongoing`, `get`, `backburner`, and `finished`, with live counts surfaced in the dashboard header.
 - **Soft Delete Safety Net** – Deleted tasks (and their subtasks) move to an archival state and drop to low priority instead of disappearing outright.
-- **Nested Subtasks** – Create, edit, soft delete, and restore subtasks inline from the task details panel; they follow the same styling cues for active vs. archived items so nothing slips through the cracks.
+- **Nested Subtasks** – Create, edit, soft delete, restore, and drag-reorder subtasks inline from the task details panel; they follow the same styling cues for active vs. archived items.
-- **Drag & Drop Reordering** – Grab a task to rearrange it within its current status column; changes persist instantly for priority-driven sorting.
+- **Drag & Drop Reordering** – Grab a task to rearrange it within its current status column, or drag subtasks inside the task panel to reprioritize supporting work; both persist instantly and survive refreshes thanks to shared reorder logic.
 - **Live Loading Feedback** – Animated spinner plus typewriter status copy shows when tasks are reloading, keeping the UI lively without breaking the existing styling.
 - **Scratchpad Notes Panel** – Slide open a rich-text editor on the right to capture ideas with formatting, auto-linking, undo/redo, and autosave backed by SQLite.
 - **Environment-Aware Data** – Separate personal vs. dev SQLite databases, one-command syncing, and automated backups so I can experiment without losing my actual todo list.